$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In its simplest form, we have explored a novel model containing two new fields ($S, \psi)$, both transforming under a $Z_3$ symmetry.
 As $m_S < m_\psi$, $S$ is stable becoming a DM candidate.
 The model allows a cubic interaction term for $S(S^*)$ leading to the appearance of a new scattering processes relevant for the calculation of the relic abundance and indirect detection, requiring milder Yukawa-like coupling unlike to previous similar constructions based on the $Z_2$ symmetry.
-This fact \textit{a priori} makes that the model be perturbative at higher energies than its equivalent \textit{Z2R}.
-At the phenomenological level the characteristic of this model in its simplest form (Yukawa-like coupling only to electron/positrons) are remarkable, due to the fact that some regions of the parameter space not only survive near the EW scale up to several TeV evading strong direct detection at one-loop level, but also presenting sizable fluxes in both positrons and in gamma-rays, with the former presenting a distinctive box-shaped spectra.
-In this way, this new type of construction can be useful to explore multi-messenger DM, with possible signals correlations.
+This fact \textit{a priori} makes that the model be perturbative at higher energies than \textit{Z2R} and \textit{Z2C} models.
+At the phenomenological level the characteristic of this model in its simplest form (Yukawa-like coupling only to $e^-/e^+$) are remarkable, due to the fact that some regions of the parameter space not only survive near the EW scale up to several TeV and evading strong direct detection bounds, but also presenting sizable fluxes in positrons with a distinctive box-shaped spectra.

 One of the assumptions made in this work was keeping $\lambda_{SH} = 0$.
 The consequences of having such portal with sizable values is equivalent to what occurs in these types of scenarios: new channels participating of the relic abundance calculation, new indirect detection signals, and direct detection at tree level.
-In order to keep the correct relic abundance passing all the previous constraints, the immediate effect of sizable $\lambda_{SH}$ is the reduction of $g_\psi$ or $\mu_3$ in order to keep the correct relic abundance, then affecting some results found in this work.
+In order to keep the correct relic abundance passing all the previous constraints, the immediate effect of sizable $\lambda_{SH}$ is the reduction of either $g_\psi$ or $\mu_3$ in order to keep the correct relic abundance, then affecting some results found in this work.
 However, couplings up to order $\lambda_{SH} \sim \mathcal{O}(10^{-2})$ do not deviate the results already found in this work.
 Just to sketch, consider the parameter space point $(m_\psi, m_S) = (200,130)$ GeV, $g_\psi = 0.1$ and $\mu_3 = 2m_S$.
 We have checked that it is possible to set $\lambda_{SH} \lesssim 0.01$, evading all the constraints, without generating a significant deviation of the values presented in Fig.~\ref{all1}.
-Of course, higher couplings will affect the results obtained in this work, but a further analysis considering these effects is beyond the goals of this work.